-As the expert in DNA, Bode Technology is committed to helping individuals in the justice system better understand the technology of DNA identification testing through our training, consulting and validation services.
+As the leading expert in forensic DNA identification, Bode Technology is committed to helping individuals in the justice system increase their technical knowledge of DNA identification testing through our training, consulting and validation services.
 Our goal is to help law enforcement and identification markets expand their technical expertise through the use of best practices applied to forensic and DNA technologies.

 Expert Educational Platforms

-Comprehending how and why is pivotal to understanding DNA forensics.
+Comprehending how and why is pivotal to understanding forensic DNA testing.
 Education plays a key role for Bode experts as we help our clients improve practices that enable better resolutions and interpretation of data driven results.
 From our online webinars and seminars to Bode’s Annual Forensic DNA Conference and events, Bode ensures expert knowledge transfer and a customized approach to learning.
-We invite you to view our many resources to strengthen your understanding of validated testing requirements.
-When you need a customized approach to learning, Bode has the training for you!
+We invite you to view our many resources to help strengthen your understanding of identification through the use of forensic DNA testing.
+When you need a tailored approach to learning, Bode has the training for you!

 DNA from Shell Casings & Rootless Hairs